AJJLagerweij/FEM/Homework-1/Deliverable.rst

 .. math::
     f_h(x) = \sum_{n=0}^N  c_n\exp^{\frac{2\pi n x}{P}i} + \bar{c}_n\exp^{-\frac{2\pi n x}{P}i}

-where :math:`P` is the period of the function :math:`f(x)` and :math:`c_n` are complex valued coeffinients that can be found through a Fourier Transform.
+where :math:`P` is the period of the function :math:`f(x)` and :math:`c_n` are complex valued coefficients that can be found through a Fourier Transform.
-In our case I used a FFT algorithm to find these coefficients from our discrete dataset, esentially the rfft tries to solve:
+In our case I used a FFT algorithm to find these coefficients from our discrete dataset, essentially the real-FFH tries to solve:

 .. math::
     c_n = \sum_{n=0}^{K} x_k \exp^{\frac{2\pi k n}{K-1}} \qquad n = 0, \dots, N

 in a highly efficient manner.
 Notice that for each unknown :math:`c_n` consists of a real and imaginary part.
-This does mean that this approximation for any given :math:`N` is more comlex.
+This does mean that this approximation for any given :math:`N` is more complex.
 The resulting approximation is shown in :numref:`Fourier_series`.
 Which show that this series is highly efficient in the approximation of our function.
-This is not to surpricing, afterall we are approximation a trigonometric functions with a serie of trigonometric functions it is likely that we find the exact function somewhere in our series.
+This is not to surprising, after all we are approximation a trigonometric functions with a series of trigonometric functions it is likely that we find the exact function somewhere in our series.

 .. figure:: ../../Homework-1/images/Fourier.svg
    :name: Fourier_series